nanoxd/alfred-pods/readme.md

 In Alfred, type `pods`, <kbd>Enter</kbd>, and your query.

+Pressing Enter will open the CocoaPods page in your browser.
+If you'd like to go to the source code, you can press Option (⌥)+Enter.

 While over an item, you can ⌘c to copy `pod 'QUERY'` to your clipboard.